 Asimov trained as a chemist at Columbia University and became a teacher and professor, but the commercial success of his writing led him to become a full-time author.
 He ended up publishing over 460 books of science fiction, detective mysteries, science popularization, literary criticism, Biblical analysis, humour and on many other topics—plus hundreds of columns and articles.

-The most comprehensive collections of Asimov's short robot stories can today be found in The Complete Robot (1982), Robot Dreams (1986) and Robot Visions (1990).
+The most comprehensive collections of Asimov's short robot stories can, as of this writing, be found in The Complete Robot (1982), Robot Dreams (1986) and Robot Visions (1990).

 Laying the foundations

 As mentioned, Asimov's other main fictional stream was the Foundation series.
-These millennia-spanning novels start with a collapsing galactic empire and an attempt to preserve knowledge during the coming dark ages by establishing a society of leading scientists and scholars at a far edge of the galaxy.
-When this new civilization in threatened, it goes looking for help from a second foundation that posthumous messages from the foundation's founder reveal may also exist.
-It's a cosmic mystery with each book in the original trilogy—Foundation (1951), Foundation and Empire (1952) and Second Foundation (1953)—reaching a new solution.
-The Foundation series was voted science fiction's greatest of all time.
+These millennia-spanning stories and novels start with a collapsing galactic empire and an attempt to preserve knowledge during the coming dark ages by establishing a society of leading scientists and scholars at the edge of the galaxy.
+When this new civilization is threatened, it goes looking for help from a second foundation that posthumous messages from the foundation's founder reveal may also exist.
+It's a cosmic mystery with each book in the original trilogy—Foundation (1951), Foundation and Empire (1952), and Second Foundation (1953)—reaching a new solution.
+The series was voted science fiction's greatest of all time.

-Decades later Asimov continued the Foundation books with sequels Foundation's Edge (1982) and Foundation and Earth (1986), which ultimately connected the series with Asimov's robot novels—sort of a unified field theory of fiction.
+Decades later Asimov continued the Foundation books with sequels Foundation's Edge (1982) and Foundation and Earth (1986), which ultimately connected the series with Asimov's robot novels, as well as with his popular Galactic Empire series of novels—sort of a unified field theory of fiction.
 Finally he rounded out the Foundation series with the prequels Prelude to Foundation (1988) and Forward the Foundation (1993), the latter posthumously published.